GarrettGruss/process-mining-demo/README.md

 ## Usage

 Follow the installation guide, then review each jupyter notebook in `/examples`.
+This project uses an anthropic api key, but can be configured to use any LLM supported by langchain.

 ## Installation